Music

 - Have a thorough knowledge of musical equipment and instruments.

-- The ability to apply musical knowledge and skills to cross-curricular links.
+- Have the ability to apply musical knowledge and skills to cross-curricular links